vendia/blog/resources/podcast-episodes.md

         button:
           label: Listen on Apple Podcasts
           url: https://podcasts.apple.com/us/podcast/does-your-data-build-or-break-trust/id1645908970?i=1000600279164
         title: Does your data build or break trust?
+A conversation on the real costs of offshoring manual reconciliation in the financial services industry
 resourceType: podcasts
 tags:
   - Circles of Trust